homataheri/ECON407_2018/syllabus.md

 ## Grading
 This will be project and homework based, with no exams.

-- Nearly **weekly** problem sets (mostly computational): 65%
+- 5-6 Problem sets (mostly computational): 75%
-- Final Data Project: 15%
-  - I will give you a set of datasources and document a simple "fact"
-- Final Computational Project 20%
+- Final Computational Project 25%
   - You will have a great deal of freedom to implement a small final project using what we learn in the class

 A word of warning: if you have never taken a class with a lot of programming assignments, it is a great deal of work, but ultimately very rewarding.